Recovery can sometimes feel like a lonely pursuit.

 While nothing can quite replace the kind of community that comes with face to face contact, engaging with an online recovery community can be an exceptional resource for sustaining sobriety.

-A study published by the Journal of Substance Abuse Recovery found that online recovery communities achieved positive benefits overall.
+A study published by the Journal of Substance Abuse Treatment found that online recovery communities achieved positive benefits overall.
 Participating in an online recovery community does not necessitate eliminating other communities like Alcoholics or Narcotics Anonymous.
 Rather an online community can act as a complimentary resource for moments when a meeting is not available.
 Support communities not only benefit those suffering with substance abuse, but also the families and friends of people with substance use disorders.

 Advantages of Online Support